 If borders are used on a quilt's outer edges, binding width can be narrow or wide, depending on the look you're trying to achieve.
 But if the outer edge of the quilt is made up of quilt blocks, the finished binding width should be 1/4".
 Otherwise, you'll 'chop off' design elements in those outer blocks.

-Quilt binding can be narrow or wide, depending on the look you're trying to achieve.
-You can bind with a fabric that's already in the quilt or you can choose something different.
-Binding can be made from a single layer of fabric, but two layers are lots more more durable.
+Quilt binding can be constructed from a fabric that's already been used in the design, or with any other fabric that works with the layout.
+Binding can be made from a single layer of fabric, but two layers (called doubleold binding) are much more durable.

-The grain in bias binding strips runs at an angle, so it moves from front to back after the binding is sewn to the quilt.
+The grain in bias binding strips runs at more of an angle, so it moves from front to back after the binding is sewn to the quilt.
 A split would affect a fairly small area of the quilt's edge, giving you more time to make repairs.

 Stretchy bias quilt binding is the best choice for quilts with tight curves and deep angles on their perimeter, but crosswise binding is perfectly fine for most quilts.
 I like to think of crosswise grain as a dual-duty method -- easy to sew and providing much the same results as bias binding strips.